vincenthuang75025/playlists/README.md

 basic css remake, esp fonts and colors

-yt search, keyword search in general

 social aspect / sharing

-addAttributes sort broke

-decide when attribute list should have num/str on it

-edit favicon to be brighter

-make artist mandatory too

-reset attribute upon submission

 some legend for users to remember how they want to use categories?

 scroll in the attributes dropdowns

 cap playlist number? select 1? etc.

+## Very non-urgent

+sanitize forms, yt links, etc.

+saving recent/fav queries

+yt search, keyword search in general? simulate yt but only if thats a good thing